bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 77°
-- Clear
+- Cloudy
-- 61% humidity
+- 78% humidity
 - 6 mph wind
-- 2% cloud cover
+- 100% cloud cover
 - 38 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
 - 0.96 inches of rain expected in the next 72 hours